Wednesday, September 29, 2010

 It turned out after I left Matt and Lauren at the beach, they had collected the remaining floaties and headed out to do their own rescuing -- Lauren with the River Rat inner tube and Matt with two boogie boards.

-Back on the sand, I asked one of the rescued teenagers if they swam out too far.
+Back on the sand, I asked a rescued teenager if they swam out too far.
 "No," he answered.
 "We were just pushed out into deep water!"
-A classic description of a rip current!
+A textbook description of a riptide!
 A few minutes later the beach patrol arrived.
 In the end, no one was hurt.
 If we count the four people on the inner tube, the Frisbies saved seven lives that day.

 The Outer Banks sand was too hot for this pampered dog's paws!

-Looking back, I think the sister and brother probably would have made it back to shore on their own, but the dad was in real trouble.
-I also learned that you can't save anyone without some kind of flotation device which is why I was contemplating filling my spare inner tube with my portable CO2 pump.
+Self-congratulations aside, I think the sister and brother probably would have made it back to shore on their own, but the dad was in real trouble.
+I also learned that you can't save anyone without some kind of flotation device which is why, years later, I find myself contemplating filling my spare inner tube with the portable CO2 pump.

-Back at the Indiana Dunes, after 15 minutes of watching the young people have the most amazing time among the waves without being swept away, I stripped down to my biker shorts, and took the last swim of the summer.
+Back at the Indiana Dunes, after fifteen minutes of watching the twenty-somethings have the most amazing time among the waves without being swept away, I strip down to my biker shorts and take the last swim of the summer.